The ROOT mathematical libraries consist of the following components:

 Using TUnuranEmpDist for an empirical distribution

 Certain features of full version of FOAM are omitted. mFOAM is intended as an easy to use tool for Monte Carlo simulation and integration in few dimensions.
 It relies on the ROOT package, borrowing persistency of classes from ROOT.
-You can use mFOAM from the ROOT shell.
+You can use mFOAM from the ROOT interpreter.

 foam_kanwa.C is a simple example on running FOAM in interactive mode.

 foam_demo.C shows the usage of FOAM in compiled mode, which is the preferred method.